Language: EN

 Launch.json file

 To do this, we go to Run > Add Configuration….
 It will create an empty launch.json file.
-We can add configurations by clicking on the Add Configuration... button.
+We can add configurations by clicking the Add Configuration... button.

 vscode-launch-json

-The file will look something like the following:
+The file will look something like this:

 {